TheArturthur/CoppermindScraper/Cosmere/Ten Essences.md

 Each Essence is connected to a particular [[Polestone\|gemstone]].
 In order to [[Soulcast\|Soulcast]] (via [[Fabrial\|fabrial]]) an object into a new material, a Soulcaster must use the gemstone that corresponds to the new material's Essence.

 ## Vorinism
 Modern [[Vorin\|Vorin]] teachings consider the Ten Essences as the collection of the ten classical elements that make up and describe the world; they connect each Essence with a [[Herald\|Herald]] and that Herald's divine attributes, along with many other ideas and substances.
+There is an association between various forces and Essences, reflected in the Double Eye of the Almighty.
+The exact nature of these connections is currently unknown.
 Ancient Vorinism also correlated them with the Orders of Radiants, although these correlations were not completely accurate.
 Each [[Stances\|stance]] used in Vorin combat is associated with an Essence.

 ### Body Focus